f5devcentral/sentence-demo-app/README.md

 ## Deploy the Ingress Virtual Server resource

-Now, we must route the traffic either to the Nginx WebApp Frontend pod, if path is /, or route to `WORDS` pods is path start with `/api`
+Now, we must route the traffic either to the `Nginx WebApp Frontend` pod, if path is /, or route to `WORDS` pods is path starts with `/api`
 To do so, we will Ingress Virtual Server Route resource (better than an Ingress resource)

 ```